ASTM C1602, Standard Specification for Mixing Water Used in the Production of Hydraulic Cement Concrete, defines sources of mixing water as:

 Water contained in admixtures.
 Water contained in admixtures must be considered part of the mixing water if the admixture’s water content is sufficient to affect the water-cementitious materials ratio by 0.01 or more.

-The National Ready Mixed Concrete Association has summarized the issues involving the revised mixing water requirements and use of the new standards.
-Click here.
+See National Ready Mixed Concrete Association for a summary of the issues involving the revised mixing water requirements and use of the new standards.

 Contact ASTM International for ordering standards.